-- 5.2 cm breast cancer.
-Convert to millimeters and code 052. - 2.5 cm rectal cancer.
-Do not round, record as 025 millimeters. - 20.
-Assign code 000 when - a.
-No residual tumor is found - i.
-Neoadjuvant therapy has been administered and the resection shows no residual tumor - b.
+- 10. Record the size as stated for purely in situ lesions - 11.
+Multifocal/multicentric tumors: Code the size of the largest invasive tumor, or the largest in situ tumor if all tumors are in situ, when the tumor is multi-focal or when multiple tumors are reported as a single primary. - 12.
+Assign code 000 when - No residual tumor is found - Neoadjuvant therapy has been administered and the resection shows no residual tumor - b.
 Schema is Cervical Lymph Nodes and Unknown Primary 00060 - c.
-EOD Primary Tumor is coded 800 (No evidence of primary tumor) for any schema except for those listed in Coding Instruction 22 - 21.
-Assign tumor size for benign and borderline tumors in the schemas Brain, CNS Other, Intracranial Gland, and Medulloblastoma when provided; do not default to 999 - 22.
+EOD Primary Tumor is coded 800 (No evidence of primary tumor) for any schema except for those listed in Coding Instruction 14 - 13.
+Assign tumor size for benign and borderline tumors in the schemas Brain, CNS Other, Intracranial Gland, and Medulloblastoma when provided; do not default to 999 - 14.
 Assign code 999 when - a.
-Pathologic tumor size is unknown - b.
-There is no excisional biopsy or tumor resection - c.
-The only measurement describes pieces or chips.
-Do not add the size of pieces or chips together to create a whole; they may not be from the same location, or they may represent only a very small portion of a large tumor. - However, when the pathologist states an aggregate or composite size (determined by fitting the tumor pieces together and measuring the total size), record that size. - d.
-Neoadjuvant therapy has been administered.
-Do not use a post-neoadjuvant size to code path tumor size.
+Size is unknown and for the following sites and schemas/schema IDs - i.
+Any case coded to primary site C420, C421, C423, C424, C770-C779, or C809 - ii.
+HemeRetic 00830 - 1.
+Excluding Spleen (C422) - iii.
+Kaposi Sarcoma 00458 - iv.
+Lymphoma 00790 - v.
+Lymphoma-CLL/SLL 00795 - vi.
+Melanoma Choroid and Ciliary Body 00672 - vii.
+Melanoma Iris 00671 - viii.
+Plasma Cell Disorders 00822 - ix.
+Plasma Cell Myeloma 00821 - b.
+The only measurement describes pieces or chips in a pathology report.
+Do not add the size of pieces or chips together to create a whole; they may not be from the same location, or they may represent only a very small portion of a large tumor. - However, when the pathologist states an aggregate or composite size (determined by fitting the tumor pieces together and measuring the total size), record that size. - c.
+The only measurement is for calcifications that span given distance or a cluster of microcalcifications.
+Do not record the size of calcifications as tumor size.
+If there is no measurement of the mass or tumor, record 999. - d.
+Neoadjuvant therapy has been administered and resection was performed.
+Do not use a post-neoadjuvant size to code pathologic tumor size; however, you may use the clinical tumor size if available. - 15.
+Document the information to support coded tumor size in the appropriate text data item of the abstract